 Made with sour cream and boasting an achingly delicate crumb, the cake is tinted pink and then studded with mini chocolate chips for "seeds".
 The finished cake is frosted with pink and green icing to bring home the watermelon effect.
+It's a decorating idea I've adapted from the Betty Crocker website.

 - Yield:makes two 9-inch single layer cakes